danix88/social_networking_kata/README.md

  * exit

 **Logging**:
-The application will create a log file into the current path.
+The application will create a log file _socialnetworkingkata.log_.